Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

 From Theorems 3.2(2), 3.3(2) and 4.2(1) in \cite{CGL} we conclude that the link $L_{f^T}(\tilde{\mathbf{w}},\tilde{d})$ associated to this matrix satisfies the following properties: \begin{enumerate} \item The link is not well-formed.
 Moreover, its weight vector is $\tilde{\mathbf{w}}=(701, 2103,342,786,276)$ and the degree is even: $\tilde{d}=4206.$ Notice that in this case, $2\tilde{w}_2=\tilde{d}.$ \item This link is a rational homology 7-sphere admitting a Sasaki-Einstein metric. \end{enumerate} The associated polynomial $f^{T}$ to the matrix can be given as the chain-cycle polynomial

 Now, we consider the link given as a 2-branched cover of $S^9$ with branched locus $L_{f^T}.$ Indeed, it is enough to add one more variable $z_5$ and consider the link

-associated to the polynomial From Item 4(d) we can alternatively choose the polynomial Since the weight $2\tilde{w}_1=2\tilde{w}_5=\tilde{d},$ we notice that the Sasaki-Reeb cone $\mathfrak{t}^{+}(\mathcal{D}, J)$ of $L_{g_2}$ has dimension 2.
+associated to the polynomial From Fact 4(d) we can alternatively choose the polynomial Since the weight $2\tilde{w}_1=2\tilde{w}_5=\tilde{d},$ we notice that the Sasaki-Reeb cone $\mathfrak{t}^{+}(\mathcal{D}, J)$ of $L_{g_2}$ has dimension 2.
 Here $m_3=701,$ and so it follows from Theorem 4.3, $L_{g_2}$ is diffeomorphic to a Kervaire 9-sphere and of course admits a Sasaki metric of positive Ricci curvature.
-Since (4.1.1) is satisfied, we conclude there are no extremal representatives in the whole Sasaki-Reeb cone. \end{exm}
+Since (14) is satisfied, we conclude there are no extremal representatives in the whole Sasaki-Reeb cone. \end{example}

 Links $L_f(\mathbf{w},d)$ such that one of the weights satisfies $2w_i=d$ can be found in the table given in \cite{CGL}.
 There are 31 elements with that property and with $m_3$ odd.
 The argument given above applies without changes and hence one obtains 31 new examples of links with Sasaki-Reeb cone of dimension 2 such that the whole cone does not admit extremal Sasaki metrics.
 These links are given as 2-fold branched covers of $S^9$ whose branching loci are rational homology 7-spheres arising as links of not well-formed orbifolds described by invertible polynomials of type chain-cycle.
 Of course, one can repeat this argument for these 31 elements, that is, one can add more quadratic terms to the original polynomial and apply Theorem 4.3. and obtain either rational homology $(4k-1)$-spheres or homotopy $(4k+1)$-spheres both types of manifolds with Sasaki-Reeb cones of dimension $1+\lfloor{\frac{n-3}{2}}\rfloor$ and with no extremal representative in it.
-All the examples produced here are different Sasakian structures as the ones found in \cite{BvC} since their examples are given as families of Brieskorn-Pham type.
-In the following table we present 31 homotopy 9-spheres with no extremal Sasaki metrics with $m_3$ odd.
+All the examples produced here are different Sasakian structures as the ones found in \cite{BvC} since their examples are given as families of Brieskorn-Pham type, actually the numerical data given by the weight vector and the degree of each of the elements of this table forbid singularities of Brieskorn-Pham type.
+In the following table we present 31 homotopy 9-spheres (among them, 10 exotic 9-spheres) with no extremal Sasaki metrics with $m_3$ odd.
 We label the weights, the polynomial, the degree, $m_3$ and the diffeomorphism type.

 { {

 }}

 In case $m_3$ is even, we have the following result: